-Table 2-1: GMSF revised draft objectives
+Table 2-1: GMSF Strategic Objectives (January 2019)

-FRM can contribute to achieving these objectives in various ways, for example, by helping to direct development to the 'right' places, away from flood risk and potentially creating more green spaces in urban areas to improve local environmental quality and offset urban expansion in other areas.
+FRM can contribute to achieving these objectives in various ways, for example, by:

+- helping to direct development to the 'right' places, away from flood risk and - potentially creating more green spaces in urban areas to improve local environmental quality and offset urban expansion in other areas.

 Also, FRM can help achieve wider benefits such as improving the cycle/footpath network through natural flood management and using green infrastructure to help manage flooding.

-The current revised draft policy and supporting text on Flood Risk and the Water Environment set out the key flood risk issues for Greater Manchester and highlight the need for an integrated approach to protect the quantity and quality of water bodies and manager flood risk.
-Key requirements to deliver this policy objective include: returning rivers to a more practicable state where practicable, adopting flood management processes including opportunities for upstream flood water storage, locating and designing development to minimise the risks and impacts of flooding including through the management of surface water runoff, supporting the relocation of vulnerable uses and critical infrastructure away from areas at high risk of flooding,, encouraging retrofitting of flood resilience measures, investing in wastewater treatment to reduce sewer flooding and securing the remediation of contaminated land to minimise urban diffuse pollution.
+The current draft policy and supporting text on Flood Risk and the Water Environment set out the key flood risk issues for Greater Manchester.
+It also highlights the need for an integrated catchment based approach to protect the quantity and quality of waterbodies and managing flood risk.

+Key requirements to deliver this policy objective include:

+- returning rivers to a more natural state where practicable, - working with natural processes by adopting flood management processes including opportunities for upstream flood water storage, - locating and designing development to minimise the risks and impacts of flooding including through the management of surface water runoff, - implementation of suitable SuDS, - supporting the relocation of vulnerable uses and critical infrastructure away from areas at high risk of flooding, - targeting improvement of flood defences in high risk areas, - encouraging retrofitting of flood resilience measures and - investing in wastewater treatment to reduce sewer flooding.